zb3/malbolge-vm/README.md

     }
     break;
   } catch (e) {
-    //step throws WANTS_INPUT when it encounters input instruction and no input is provided if (e === mb.WANTS_INPUT) {
+    //step throws WANTS_INPUT when it encounters input instruction
+    //and no input is provided
+    if (e === mb.WANTS_INPUT) {
-      //step function optionally accepts user input - a number, use 10 for new line and 59048 for EOF mb.step(vm, 51); //assume user wanted to press '3' continue;
+      //step function optionally accepts user input - a number
+      //use 10 for new line and 59048 for EOF mb.step(vm, 51); //assume user wanted to press '3' continue;
     }